1Marc/marcgrabanski.com/src/pages/articles/2018-12-21-debt-free-profitable/index.md

 - To be growing each day and be surrounded by people that are encouraging you to grow.
 - To be in a financially secure environment.

 That last one, "financially secure" has been an issue in the early days... even until early 2018.
-They need to feel secure and stable if they're going to view working at the company as a viable career option – and not just a temporary gig to add to their portfolio like many job options out there.
+The team needs to feel secure and stable if they're going to view working at the company as a viable career option – and not just a temporary gig to add to their portfolio like many job options out there.

 ## Becoming Debt Free and Financially Stable